polkadot-developers/substrate-docs/content/md/en/docs/reference/how-to-guides/offchain-workers/offchain-http-requests.md

    })?;
    ```

-1. Now, here's how you can submit data to an API via a POST request.
+1. Submit data to an API using a POST request.

    ```rust
     // Send a POST request